 AND – it has Speed Fusion.
 When i bought it I didn’t even realize that this is a critical feature, but now that I’ve used it I understand.
 Speed Fusion is bonding service where the router takes whatever WAN sources you tell it use, builds a VPN over each to a cloud service and manages your traffic across those tunnels.
 This allows for more intelligent control over how each WAN connection is used because the system can see both sides of the connection it can analyze the best path to use.
 You give up some of the capacity of the WAN connections but gain a tremendous about of reliability.
 This is pretty complex enterprise grade routing, called SD-WAN in the networking world.
 And Peplink has make it pretty easy for us to take advantage of.

 The downside of this device is that it has some older technology modems and only runs in 3G/4G.
-However it does support the majority of critical bands from all 3 of the big cellular players and has a WAN port I can leverage if I decide to add Starlink to the mix.
+However it does support the majority of critical bands from all 3 of the big cellular players and has a WAN port I can leverage for Starlink or other ethernet based sources.

 Antennas